The Department of Labor is investigating broker-dealer and registered investment advisors’ services to ERISA retirement plans.

 The article cites one case in which DOL investigators alleged that a consulting firm and affiliated broker-dealer “received undisclosed and unauthorized compensation, and failed to timely provide promised commission rebates to certain ERISA plans.”
 The consulting firm entered into a settlement, agreeing to pay over $300,000 and make changes to its disclosure processes.

 As part of the investigations, the DOL typically requests a large quantity of documents related to both broker-dealer and RIA accounts.
-Overall, Reish says in the article, "much of the requested information is not readily
+Overall, Reish says in the article, “much of the requested information is not readily available to advisers and broker-dealers and involves a fair amount of culling of files and records.
+The requests tend to be over inclusive, designed to generate substantial information and documentation.”

 Reish and his colleagues warn that with the “DOL’s focus turning to plan and participant-level disclosures and investment fee and conflicts of interest concerns,” the CAP program is likely to become “more prominent.”
 In fact, Reish says, “we are aware of several broker-dealers recently receiving letters initiating DOL investigations.”